 One of the general purposes of this web site is to provide you with useful digital photography tips.

-It's been an evolutionary process for me personally, as I am not a talented writer, I did not know what my readers would be interested in learning, and I knew nothing about web site design, html coding, or how to have any success at getting my message out their with all of the other photography site pumping out article after article after article.
+It's been an evolutionary process for me personally, as writing doesn't come naturally to me.
+When I started it, I didn't know what my readers would be interested in learning.
+I knew nothing about website design, html coding.
+I didn't have any success at getting my message out their with all of the other photography websites pumping out article after article after article.

 Well, I am here to tell you that some things do change for the positive.
 I've learned a few things about publishing a photography blog, enough html coding to get by, and thanks to your feedback, what you're interested in.